Liam-hi/figma-color-combinations/README.md

 ## :recycle: Introduction

-Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.
+Color Combinations doesn't involve the manual process of selecting colors by hand.
+Instead, the tool generates all the colors using a pre-defined set of rules.
+As you scroll with your mouse, the tool dynamically generates a variety of different color combinations.
+If you're looking to experiment with various color combinations for your design, Color Combinations is the ideal tool as it allows you to effortlessly try out different color schemes with ease.

 ## :construction: Developer preview